stan-dev/design-docs/designs/0032-stan-output-formats.md

 **The Inference algorithm**.
 Currently, the inference engine outputs are flattened into per-iteration reports, starting with `lp__` and comment blocks are used to report global information, e.g., stepsize and metric for NUTS-HMC and stepsize for ADVI.
-However for complex methods we wish to report on iterative or multi-stage algorithms, e.g., for the NUTS-HMC sampler, successive leapfrog steps.
+The current format doesn't allow for fuller reporting of per-iteration computation, e.g., for the NUTS-HMC sampler, successive leapfrog steps.
 Therefore we need to decouple the outputs from the inference engine from the outputs from the model.

 **The inference run**.
 When CmdStan is used to do inference,